Haughmond Abbey: Intellectual life

 In the 15th century the abbey contributed to the upkeep of an Augustinian house of study at Oxford, which later became St Mary's College.
-The Holy Trinity Priory, Aldgate seems to have organised the collection of funds for the project, as it bound itself to repay 40 pounds sterling to Haughmond in the event of failure.
+The Holy Trinity Priory seems to have organised the collection of funds for the project, as it bound itself to repay 40 pounds sterling to Haughmond in the event of failure.
 However, Haughmond, like other Augustinian houses in the region, was not noted for its scholarship.
 The only Haughmond canon to achieve academic eminence was John Ludlow, who was a scholar at St Mary's, and headed it as prior studentium in 1453 and 1453: he became abbot of Haughmond in 1464.
 The abbey was supposed to maintain at least one canon at university but was fined 20 shillings in 1511 by the general chapter of the Augustinians for failing to do so.

 Difficulties and abuses

 The abbey was subject to canonical visitation by the local ordinary, the Bishop of Lichfield.
 These were particularly zealous in the early 14th century, and criticised administrative and moral failings.
 For example, the obedientiaries who collected rents and tithes were instructed not to travel alone, and canons residing away from the abbey were ordered to be recalled.
 In 1354, the canons were criticised for their love of hunting.
 For most of the abbey's history, however, the criticisms were few and infrequent, and it is likely that monastic discipline was generally reasonably good.
 More serious criticisms came late in the history of the abbey, during the time of two abbots: Richard Pontesbury and Christopher Hunt.

 Pontesbury was abbot from 1488 to about 1521.
 His failings seem to have been mainly in management both of resources and people, revealed in visitations in 1518 and 1521.
 Because revenues were being misapplied, the buildings were in need of repair, particularly the infirmary, dormitory, chapter house, and library.
 Pontesbury seems to have complained about this to the bishop as if he himself were not responsible.
 Liturgical life was suffering because of lack of instruction for the novices.
 Worse still, canons were visiting Shrewsbury, a woman of ill-repute was frequenting the abbey, and there were boys in the dormitory.

 Pontesbury was replaced, but in 1522, his successor, Christopher Hunt, was accused of fornication, as well as incompetence and negligence.
 He admitted the fornication but claimed he had already performed penance.
 Nevertheless, he was sent to Lilleshall Abbey to be disciplined, and it was said he was much improved on his return.
 However, Hunt managed to get the abbey into debt by £100, a considerable feat considering its excellent revenues and low running costs.
 Between 1527 and 1529, he disappeared from the scene and was replaced by Thomas Corveser, who had been his chaplain and one of his sternest critics.
 Corveser seems to have restored the abbey's finances and reputation.
 He remained abbot until the dissolution.